kayn0111034/kayn0111034/README.md

 <h1> Hi there 👋, my name is Wesley</h1>
 <h3> I am a HS Junior from Hong Kong.</h3>
-![I am a HS Junior from Hong Kong.]

 I'm Wesley Chui, a HS Junior from Hong Kong.
 I'm an avid programmer and I'm currently learning Java!